Scout24/aws-stager/README.md

 Minimal example:

 ### Build config 1:

-Build ami, deploy it, tag it with `deploy-tested`
+* Build ami, deploy it
+* Run system tests on it
+* Tag it with `deploy-tested`

 ### Build config 2:

-Fetch ami tagged with `deploy-tested`, deploy it to prod environment.
+* Fetch ami tagged with `deploy-tested`, deploy it to prod environment.

 `aws-tag-candidate AMI_ID CANDIDATE_TAG_NAME`